Small Grants for Small Children

 The Adirondack Birth to Three Alliance (BT3), a program of Adirondack Foundation, is a coalition of organizations, agencies, and private funders working together to ensure all of our young children are healthy, learning, and thriving in families that are supported by a full complement of services and resources essential for success in school and life.

-Small Grants for Small Children is supporting BT3’s work by making grants available to licensed child care centers and family care providers to support the highest standards of care for our children.
-Grants are available for training, supplies, and equipment.
-You may apply only if you serve children ages birth to three.
-It is OK if you also serve older children.
+Small Grants for Small Children is supporting BT3’s work by making grants available to licensed child care centers and in-home family care providers to support the highest standards of care for our children.

 - Professional training for providers.
 Preference will be given to caregivers participating in QUALITYstarsNY.